Johann Gottlieb Fleischer

-Johann Gottlieb Fleischer (15 October 1797 – 22 April 1838) was a Baltic German botanist and ornithologist.
-He is remembered as the person who described and gave the binomial name for the lesser kestrel in 1818, naming it naumanni for his friend Johann Andreas Naumann.
+Johann Gottlieb Fleischer (15 October 1797 – 22 April 1838) was a Baltic German botanist and naturalist.

 Fleischer was the son of a coppersmith and was born in Mitau.
 He studied at the local grammar school before studying medicine at the University of Dorpat from 1817 to 1822.
 He received a doctorate with a thesis on Aneurysmatis varicosi complicati historia.
 He then worked as a physician in Mitau.
 He wrote on the flora and fauna of the region collaborating with Emanuel Lindemann (1795–1845) and Alexander Bunge on plants.
-He described the lesser kestrel in 1818 and named it after his friend Johann Andreas Naumann, father of the ornithologist Johann Friedrich Naumann.
 Hie died from tuberculosis.

 A member of the Moscow Imperial Society of Naturalists and the Courland Society for Literature and Art he attended a meeting of German naturalists at Hamburg in 1830.